advancedroboticsaws/angel/README.md

 /mcu_control/base_control/mega_base_ultrasonic_angelbot/src
 ```

-* upload `mega_base_ultrasonic_angelbot.ino` to mega2560
+* Upload firmware to mega2560
-	1. Open mega_base_ultrasonic_angelbot.ino with Arduino IDE on your PC.
+	1. Open `mega_base_ultrasonic_angelbot.ino` with Arduino IDE on your PC.
 	2. Libraries for the firmware is placed in

 		```
 		/mcu_control/mega_base_ultrasonic_angelbot/lib
 		```
-	   Copy all contents inside and paste them to `%document%/arduino/libraries` folder on your PC.
+	   Copy all contents inside and paste them to `/%document%/arduino/libraries` folder on your PC.
 	3. Make sure the following code is on line 31 or 32 in wiring.c.

 		 ```
 		 #define MICROSECONDS_PER_TIMER0_OVERFLOW (clockCyclesToMicroseconds(8 * 256))
 		 ```
-		 If you don't understand this step, please refer to step 2 above to find out.
+		 If you don't understand this step, please refer to step 2 Upload firmware to vnh5019 above to find out.
 	4. Set your upload target to **mega2560**
 	5. Choose your **port** carefully.
 	6. Go for it!
 Click upload!